 DGR - San Francisco, California = Riding motorcycles to support a good cause.
-A beautiful day in Bay with stops at City Hall, the Legion of Honor, and the Golden Gate Bridge.
+A beautiful day in the Bay with stops at City Hall, the Legion of Honor, and the Golden Gate Bridge.
 Studio CS project Bella raised funds and awareness for the Movember Foundation alongside hundreds of fellow motorcyclists.

 A commission to develop brand and wayfinding signage across two campuses of the Waldorf School of the Peninsula has been awarded to Studio Colin Stinson.
 Loosely inspired by Hector Guimard's Art Nouveau entrance to the Porte Dauphine metro station in Paris, the signage program will consist of three free standing, sinuously curved, hand wrought steel frames, each with a carved cedar wood oval sign suspended in their center.
 A cedar wood wall placard will welcome visitors inside the main campus and complete the signage.
 It's truly a pleasure to be entrusted by a well known Renaissance education school to create signage for public display.